Our head of state

 A constitutional monarch is a puppet head of state.
 A king or queen has no democratic legitimacy so they can never act independently of government; they simply do what they're told.
 Ministers can do almost anything they like – including taking away our rights and liberties – safe in the knowledge that there is no final check on their power.

 This lack of legitimacy also means that the Queen retreats from the head of state's role in representing and speaking for the British people.
+This has been made very clear by events surrounding Brexit in the second half of 2019.
+But it's always been the case.
 Think of her 60 years in office - she hasn't celebrated with the nation after great achievements or offered words of hope at times of crisis.
 She hasn't got to know her people or let them get to know her.
 And there is a good reason for this – a monarch survives by staying silent, keeping their head down and making only the blandest public statements.

 We think Britain deserves better than that